hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 There will be a pre-genesis phase where the genesis roster is keyed and a random ledger id is created.
 This will happen through running the platform without application transactions.
 After the platform keys the roster, the platform restarts itself with a copy of the genesis state and adding to it the TSS key material and ledger id.
-After platform restart, application transactions are accepted and the platform starts building the new hashgraph from round 0.
-This process ensures that block 0 containing application transactions is signed by the ledger and verifiable with the ledger id.
+After the platform restarts, application transactions are accepted and the platform starts building a new hashgraph from round 0.
+This ensures that the first transactions handled by the network are in a block that can be signed as soon as possible.
+The alternative is that blocks will go unsigned until the nodes go through TSS bootstrap.

-While this solution does not have the history of setting up the ledger id in the hashgraph after platform restart, the nodes can cryptographically verify that the setup process took place correctly through using the TSS key material to re-derive the ledger id.
+While this solution does not capture the TSS bootstrap communication in the history of the hashgraph after the platform restarts, nodes can cryptographically verify that the setup process took place correctly through using the TSS key material to re-derive the ledger id.
 Each node can validate the TssMessages have come from a sufficient variety of nodes.
-With the assumption that no greater than 1/3 of the nodes are malicious, the threshold of 1/2 ensures that the malicious nodes will not be able to recover the ledger id if they collude together. nodes will not be able to recover the ledger id if they collude together.
+With the assumption that no greater than 1/3 weight is assigned to malicious nodes, the threshold of 1/2 ensures that the malicious nodes will not be able to recover the ledger private key if they collude together.

 The process of the platform restarting itself after performing a pre-genesis keying phase is new startup logic.
 This should not involve an interruption of the containing process.
 While we are in the pre-genesis phase the platform will not accept application transactions.
 Once the platform has restarted itself with a keyed roster, it will accept application transactions when it becomes active.

+A node in the pre-genesis phase cannot gossip with nodes that have restarted and are out of pre-genesis.
+If a pre-genesis node connects with a post-genesis node, the pre-genesis node will need to perform a reconnect to receive an updated state containing the tss key material and ledger id.

 ##### For Existing Networks

 Given the requirement of TSSBS-001, the setup of the TSS Key Material must happen before the software upgrade that enables block streams.
-In order to reduce risk and density of complex software changes, giving the nodes their `elGamalKeys` and changing the roster life-cycle through the TSS-Roster effort should be completed and delivered in a software release prior to the delivery.
+In order to reduce risk and density of complex software changes, giving the nodes their `tssEcKeys` and changing the roster life-cycle through the TSS-Roster effort should be completed and delivered in a software release prior to the delivery.

 The schedule of delivery of capability is explored in a later section in this proposal.